"Today you are You, that is truer than true!

 - Dr Seuss

 At Trotts Hill School, we believe that personal, social and health education (PSHE) is crucial in order to enable our children to become healthy, safe, independent and responsible members of society.
 Our PSHE curriculum aims to help all children understand how they are growing and changing, and tackles many of the moral, social and cultural issues which arise in school, our local community and the wider world.
-There is a focus on well-being and understanding of the importance of self-care and preservation.
-Our aim is to ensure that Trotts Hill is a supportive, stimulating and caring school, which has high expected standards of behaviour and manners.
-Our school behaviours and attitudes to learning are underpinned by our whole school values (PRIDE) and learning behaviours, which are taught through PSHE lessons and whole school assemblies.
-These values, along with awareness of wellbeing and positive behaviour, combine to create a successful learning environment throughout our school.
+Our aim is to ensure that Trotts Hill is a supportive, stimulating and caring school which has high expected standards of behaviour and manners.
+Our school behaviours and attitudes to learning are underpinned by our whole school values and learning behaviours, which are taught through PSHE lessons, whole school assemblies and are an integral part of all lessons to the success of the whole school.

-For a full and detailed overview of the learning across each year group, including specific learning objectives, please contact your Key Stage Leader or Mrs Wilby, the subject leader.
+We are a member of the PSHE Association and follow their Programme of Study in Years 1 to 6.
+We make use of the Statutory Framework and Development Matters in the EYFS.
+For a full and detailed overview of the learning across each year group, including specific learning objectives, please contact your Key Stage Leader or a member of the Welltech faculty.